Starting solid foods with your baby brings so many fun things, doesn’t it? New bibs! Cute utensils! Yummy tastes and textures!

 - Offer fiber-rich foods.
 Fruits and veggies are great for warding off constipation (see the section above for details).
 Whole grain foods are full of fiber, too, so be sure to offer plenty of those.

 - Don’t offer too many constipating foods.
-Constipating foods include rice cereal, bananas, applesauce, cheese, yogurt, white bread, white pastas, and potatoes.
+Constipating foods include rice cereal, bananas, applesauce, cheese, yogurt, white bread, white pasta, and potatoes.
 Now, let’s be clear — none of those foods is bad.
 Rather, think of them as foods that your baby shouldn’t eat too much of, since they can help cause constipation.

 Everything You Need To Know About Starting Solids – All In One e-Book!